It's All Your Fault At Work: Author Interview Part 1

 Q: What is the most important thing that people DON'T know about your subject, that they need to know?

-Read Part 2 with Georgi DiStefano in the January newsletter.
 It’s All Your Fault at Work!
-Managing Narcissists and Other High-Conflict People at Work will be released January 20, 2015.
+Managing Narcissists and Other High-Conflict People at Work (January 2015).

 L.Georgi DiStefano is a licensed clinical social worker with extensive experience as a therapist, Employee Assistance provider, management consultant, and a popular speaker on workplace conflict resolution.
 She has authored several books and articles, and has directed mental health and substance abuse programs.
 She lives in San Diego, California.